Rheelt/SSAD_pytorch/README.md

 # SSAD_pytorch
 Code for "Single Shot Temporal Action Detection"

+Download features by visiting (THUMOS14-ANet-features)[https://drive.google.com/file/d/1gCNYPf6Fxeht1HO3eIzuyj84gtbkPETx/view?usp=drive_open]

-I am confused that this code cannot reproduce the results.
+I am confused that this code(pytorch) cannot reproduce the results.
 There may be a bug in the code.
+I will fix it!!!

+For SSAD_tensorflow_branch, mAP@0.5=37.8.

 Disclaimer: This is the reproduced code, not an original code of the paper.